EquorumProtocol/Equorum-Protocol/ROADMAP.md

-# Equorum Protocol - Development Roadmap
+# Equorum Protocol - Product Roadmap

-**From 8 Contracts to Full Ecosystem (59 Contracts)**
+**Building a Real Protocol with Real Users**

 ---

 ## 🎯 Vision

-Equorum started as a **minimalist 8-contract protocol** due to deployment constraints, but our long-term vision is to build a **complete DeFi ecosystem** with all 59 contracts from the original architecture.
+Equorum is a **governance and staking protocol** on Arbitrum One.
+We have 8 deployed, audited contracts that work.
+Our focus is making them useful to real people, not building more contracts.

-This roadmap outlines how we'll evolve from our current foundation into a comprehensive protocol with advanced features like quantum protection, emergency controls, oracle systems, and cross-chain integration.
+This roadmap is about **product**, not code.
+It's about users, not features.

 ---

-## 📊 Current Status (Phase 1 - Foundation)
+## 📊 Current Status - Live Protocol

-### ✅ Deployed Contracts (8/59)
+### ✅ Deployed Contracts (8 Total)

 | Contract | Status | Address |
 |----------|--------|---------|